 Remote recording service

-As recording in person is currently not possible, I use the Cleanfeed platform to remotely record presenters and guests separately, all from my studio at home.
+I use the Cleanfeed platform to remotely record presenters and guests separately, all from my studio at home.
 People simply need a decent mic, headphones, and be running the Chrome web browser on their computer.
 I've been using this method since March 2020, and it works remarkably well.
 The quality of guests' mics and set-ups will still be a factor, but with its ability to record separate tracks for guests, it's far superior to recording via consumer video conferencing platforms which often leave audio as an afterthought (I'm being generous here).

 Mobile recording service